-Students will be randomly assigned to a team of approximately 3-5 students.
 To be successful in a group, you need excellent communications skills and a willingness to collaborate.
 Your team may meet in a variety of different ways, including in-person, via chat rooms, email messages, and telephone calls.
-(Refer to the document Collaborations & Document Sharing Within Canvas.)
+(Refer to the document Collaborations & Document Sharing Within Canvas (https://ufl.instructure.com/courses/497695/pages/collaborations-and-document-sharing-within-canvas).)
+It's important to: